Fork me on GitHub

 What is the difference between grml-full and grml-small?

-grml-small provides a reduced set of available software compared to grml-full.
+grml-small provides a reduced set of available software compared to grml-full, for example it doesn’t provide the X.org window system.
 It provides the same Linux kernel image as grml-full and is fully binary compatible.
 Choose the grml-small flavour if size - for whatever reason - really matters to you.

 Where do I get Grml?